epicshepich/TikTok-Retrieval/README.md

 ## Summary of Significant Results

 For a more detailed analysis of the experimental results, refer to `tiktok_retrieval.ipynb`.
-Here, I will summarize the major findings and conclusions of the study:

-experiment took about an hour to run on my single query
+Here, I will summarize the major findings and conclusions of the study.
+It took a little over an hour to run the experimental pipeline regardless of the number of queries.
+This probably means that computing document vector lengths was the rate-limiting step.

-Unidecode 1.3.6
+- Any extra text helps
+    - Top comments are most individually useful
+    - All three sources (comments, SR, OCR) together are best
+- Short n-grams provide best tokenization
+    - 4-grams most robust against missing targets, especially when targets aren't enriched and keywords are short
+- Best document weighting formula:
+    - No normalization: normalization unfairly penalizes enriched/more descriptive documents
+    - Binary term frequency: raw counts unfairly advantage spammier documents; due to the short-form nature, it is not unexpected to only mention a keyword once
+    - Probabilistic inverse document frequency: not all terms are equally useful as keywords
+- Biggest improvements in median rank with good descriptions and on-topic comments; biggest challenge is with purely visual videos
+- Attributing fields hurt performance: it doesn't matter where a keyword is found, all that matters is that it is there
+- 66% of targets ranked 1st with best methodology (4-gram, SR+OCR+C, no attributions, bpx); good but still room for improvement